Aakash1312/ultra-sync/README.md

 # Settings
 Ultra-Sync allows users to customize their experience.
 The package uses features like **autosync** to automatically synchronize scrolling as and when document is edited.
 Also, it uses **interpolation** technique to provide smoother scrolling.
+It uses **levenshtein** algorithm for strong matching.
+If strong matching is disabled, then matching of documents can be less accurate.
 These features however may reduce the processing speed.
 In such cases, user can disable them.

 # Installation